OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-23.md

 ## 1 Chronicles 23:16

-The son of Gershom was Shebuel the chief.
+Gershom's son was Shebuel, who served as chief.

 ---